British rescue crew joins search operation in Turkey as death toll soars

 Relief efforts have been hampered by damaged infrastructure, freezing winter temperatures and limited medical facilities.

-Around 70 members of the UK International Search and Rescue Team have arrived in Turkey to assist with the search operation as the death toll from the 7.8 magnitude earthquake approached 12,000.
+Around 70 members of the UK International Search and Rescue Team have arrived in Turkey to assist with the search operation as the death toll from the 7.8 magnitude earthquake surpassed 15,000.

 The team of volunteers, which included firefighters, medics, engineers and vets, was joined by crews from at least 24 countries.